davidmoten/space-invaders-opengl/README.md

 Getting started
 ----------------------

-You can run it as a java application or an applet.

 To run as an application from the command line:

     git clone https://github.com/davidmoten/space-invaders-opengl.git
     cd space-invaders-opengl
     mvn test exec:java

-Or in Eclipse as an applet:
+To run in Eclipse as an applet:

 Import the project into eclipse using File - Import - Maven - Existing projects